mfrinsko/GettingCleaningData/README.md

 The test and train folders contain the data sets for the test group and train group of subjects, respectively.
 They both also have a sub-folder that contains files that are not relevant for this project.
 The relevant files in each folder are:

-* subject_test.txt/subject_train.txt
-* y_test.txt/y_train.txt
-* X_test.txt/X_train.txt
+* subject_test.txt/subject_train.txt - these files contain a reference to the subject (person who performed the activities) associated to each of the measurements.
+The range is from 1 to 30.

+* y_test.txt/y_train.txt - these files contain the a reference to the activity associated to each of the measurements.
+The numeric values range from 1 to 6, and the activity_labels.txt file provides the descriptive values for each of these numbers.

+* X_test.txt/X_train.txt - these files contain the set of observations of measurements.

 ##Notes on the run_analysis.R file

-Note the format of the output file that has been uploaded to Coursera - I chose to use pipe (|) as the separator value to make it easier to read in a text editor.
-The command to read this back into R is as follows...
+This file contains all of the commands that are needed to download the data set and manipulate it into the end result.
+In order to use this file, the following R packages need to be installed:

+1. downloader
+2. plyr
+3. dplyr
+4. data.table

+The following commands will install the packages if you do not have them:

+install.packages("downloader")
+install.packages("plyr")
+install.packages("dplyr")
+install.packages("data.table")

+The script will load the packages for you in the proper order.